| WMU News

 Many faculty members have already embraced the potential of VR.
 A Lee Honors College course focuses on technology in the arts and uses the VR Lab to create an experiential environment conveying a sense of place and emotion.
 A multimedia journalism course has 360-degree documentary video, allowing viewers more interaction.

-Kathryn Wagner, WMU associate professor of theatre, brought her costume design class to the VR lab for the first time fall semester.
+Kathryn Wagner, WMU associate professor of theatre, brought her Period Styles of Design class to the VR lab for the first time fall semester.
 Students "explored" architecture from all over the world, viewing many of the buildings in 3D at street level.

 "It was fun, and they were able to get out of the traditional classroom," she says.
 "It was also good for many of them to 'travel' to these locations, as not all students have the ability to travel in person.
 I definitely plan to bring the class to the VR Lab in the future and hope to find other ways to use the lab for other classes, as well."